These are the 2001 Space Odyssey chairs!

 The hottest designers of the time, Arne Jacobsen, Eero Saarinen and George Nelson, were selected but nothing stands out quite as much in the film as the low-slung red chairs designed by a relative unknown.

-Twenty-four year old Olivier Mourgue’s organic chairs, inspired by Islamic mythological ‘genie’ spirits, create an impressive silhouette along the corridor of the stark white Hilton Space Station as scientists discuss unusual goings on at US-occupied Clavius Base, the largest outpost on the moon.
+Twenty-four year old Olivier Mourgue’s organic chairs, inspired by Islamic mythological ‘genie’ spirits, create an impressive silhouette along the corridor of the stark white Hilton Space Station, the first truly international hotel, as scientists discuss unusual goings on at US-occupied Clavius Base, the largest outpost on the moon.

 You can imagine these organic one-piece chairs morphing into something else given a change in room temperature or scene.
 Created from polyurethane foam-covered tubular steel with rubber webbing from Pirelli, and zips and stretch red jersey covers by Bernard Joliet.